Kathyklp/matplotlib-challenge/README.md

-Please use the updated file Homework 5 final(1).ipynb I completed the following parts of the module based on the rubric to make sure I met the minimum point
+Please use the updated file Matplotlib_mod5.ipynb for grading I completed the following parts of the module based on the rubric to make sure I met the minimum point requirement

 •	The datasets are merged into a single DataFrame.
 (6 points) completed combined_data=pd.merge(df1, df2, on="Mouse ID")